pwwang/pymedoo/README.md

 #	"INSERT INTO "account" ("user_name", "email") VALUES ('foo', 'foo@bar.com')"
 # ]

-# Will output only one last record if "logging":  false or ignored by default on initialization
+# Will output only one last record if "logging":  False or ignored by default on initialization
 # [
 #	"INSERT INTO "account" ("user_name", "email") VALUES ('foo', 'foo@bar.com')"
 # ]